Anshuu-Sharma/LegalSetu/README.md

 # 🇮🇳 LegalSetu – India’s AI-Powered Multilingual Legal Assistant 🤖📚⚖️

 **LegalSetu** is a groundbreaking AI platform crafted for the unique needs of the Indian legal landscape.
-It empowers citizens to navigate laws, analyze legal documents, understand the Constitution, and fill legal forms — all in **their preferred Indian language**, via **voice or text**.
+It empowers citizens to navigate laws, analyze legal documents, explore the Constitution, find nearby lawyers, chat with advocates, and fill legal forms — all in **their preferred Indian language**, via **voice or text**.

 This is not just a tool — it’s a **mission to make legal help accessible, understandable, and inclusive for every Indian**, from metro cities to remote villages.